lionelroy/tdd-react-jest-enzyme/README.md

-<h1>TDD principles and testing with React, Jest ans Enzyme</h1>
+<h1>TDD principles and testing with React, Jest and Enzyme</h1>

 <p>This Repository is an extension of Steve Bishops youtube tutorial on TDD testing.</p>
-<p>The list of testable components will grow with time and I'm open to any suggestions that will make this library a better resourse to learn about TDD development.</p>
+<p>The list of testable components will grow with time and I'm open to any suggestions that will make this library a better resource to learn about TDD development.</p>

 <h2>Theory</h2>

 <p>TDD(Test-Driven-Dvelopment) is a process of creating software which uses automated tests not only as a tool for proving the code correctness but it leads to developing applications in a clean and well-designed way.</p>

-<h4>Let's start with the TDD-cycle which consists of 3 stages:</h4>
+<h3>Let's start with the TDD-cycle which consists of 3 stages:</h4>
 <ol>
   <li>Creating a test that will fail(RED stage of the TDD-cycle).</li>
   <li>Adding the code required to pass the test(GREEN stage of the TDD-cycle).</li>